Gauda kingdom – King Shashanka

 3. War with Harsha of Thanesar in 606 C.E.
 The battle’s outcome was inconclusive.

-What was King Shashanka’s religious affiliation?
+What was King Shashanka’s religious cooperation?

 1. Jainism